katelo731/DM_FinalProject/README.md

 ## Project #1 : A Sudoku Solver using Graph Coloring

+- **Update (2018/8/10) : include fstream library, only need to place test_data.txt in the same folder with .cpp file**

 The objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid (also called "boxes", "blocks", "regions", or "subsquares") contains all of the digits from 1 to 9.

 ### input format :